equitrekking travel

 General Info

-This Ireland equestrian vacation was featured in the February issue of Horse & Rider magazine's 50 Great Escapes!
+This Ireland equestrian vacation was featured in the February issue of Horse & Rider magazine's 50 Great Escapes and on Equitrekking on PBS and Horse & Country TV!

 Situated in the south-western corner of Ireland, with its three famous lakes reflecting the ever changing skies above the great mountain ranges, Killarney has been the inspiration of poets and painters for many centuries, and now it is also a thriving commercial and tourist center.